How to Start Foodstuff Business in Nigeria (2023)

 1. Do your Market Survey

 Yes, this is important.
-Asides from all the information I will be sharing with you on this article you still need to do your own findings as regards this business.
-As we usually say no knowledge is wasted so can we say as regards this business that no finding as regards this business is wasted.
+Asides from all the information I will be sharing with you in this article you still need to do your own findings as regards this business.
+As we usually say no knowledge is wasted so can we say as regards this business that no finding as regards this business is wasted?

 In as much as I try my best to share everything I know about a topic when I am writing an article on it, I still believe I am not sharing it all.
-Somehow my writing may be short of one point or the other that’s why I usually encourage my readers to do their findings asides from what they have read on the blog.
+Somehow my writing may be short on one point or another that’s why I usually encourage my readers to do their findings asides from what they have read on the blog.

 2. Get your Capital Needed